LAKAMA LUXURY TRAVEL

 Veteran's Day is a day to honor all those who have served, and each year its a day that has me thinking about places in the US and around the world where our soldiers have won and lost.

-Germans, the Allied forces had significant losses, including 2400 American troops who lost their lives that day on Omaha Beach.
+June 6, 1944 - D-Day - the largest invasion by sea in history.
+Over 156 thousand British, Canadian and American forces stormed the five beaches across this 54 mile stretch.Heavily fortified by the Germans, the Allied forces had significant losses, including 2400 American troops who lost their lives that day on Omaha Beach.
 Despite the losses, history shows that D-Day was the beginning of the end of the war in Europe.

 WWII museums, monuments, battlefields, battle remains and cemeteries provide visitors an insight and picture of this historic period in time.
 "Feel" the experience by walking along one of the five beaches: Omaha, Utah, Sword, Juno and Gold.
-Sword and Gold beaches are where the British troops landed and Juno the Canadians.
+Sword and Gold beaches are where the British troops landed, Juno the Canadians.
 Omaha and Utah are the two most well known to Americans.
 The Normandy American Cemetery, home to 9300 brave soldiers who lost their lives on D-Day or later missions, overlooks Omaha Beach.

 Picture